BitcoinGenX/BitcoinGenerationX/doc/build-unix.md

     On an Amd64 processor where a library was not compiled with -fPIC, this will cause an error such as: "relocation R_X86_64_32 against `......' can not be used when making a shared object;"

-    To test that you have built BGX executable, install scanelf, part of paxutils, and use:
+    To test that you have built PIE executable, install scanelf, part of paxutils, and use:

     	scanelf -e ./bitcoingenxd